conjurer-rich/user-needs-mapping/_pages/book.md

 > *“It’s much easier to communicate where and how AI is influencing a user or customer need with UNM than customer journey maps or service blueprints.”*
 > — *Ross Langley, Head of Product Design, Fresh*

 *Want to be featured here?
-Pre-order and share your thoughts.*
+Register your interest and share your thoughts.*

 ---